st3adyp1ck/billieWEBM/RAILWAY_DEPLOYMENT_GUIDE.md

 ### Common Issues & Solutions

 1. **FFmpeg Not Found**
-   - Check if `nixpacks.toml` is in root directory
+   - Railway should have FFmpeg available by default
-   - Verify Railway build logs show FFmpeg installation
+   - Check Railway build logs for any FFmpeg-related errors
+   - If needed, you can add a custom nixpacks.toml file with: `[phases.setup]\nnixPkgs = ["ffmpeg"]`

 2. **Directory Permission Errors**
    - Should automatically use `/tmp` on Railway